Module tf.cheatsheet

 store the complete corpus data in a file complete.zip

-from tf.app import collect collect(backend, org, repo)
+from tf.app import collect collect(backend, org, repo)-

 same as

-above, assuming the data is in a Github clone
+A.zipAll()above, assuming the data is in a Github clone

 House keeping